 For cases i and j in subclause 5.6.1.1, if the UE receives the indication from the lower layers that the signalling connection is released, the UE shall consider the service request procedure successfully completed, stop timer T3417 and enter the state EMM-REGISTERED.NO-CELL-AVAILABLE.

+For case o in subclause 5.6.1.1 when the UE supporting MUSIM in the EXTENDED SERVICE REQUEST message sets the Release connection bit to "NAS signalling connection release requested" in the Connection release request IE, and if the UE,

+- requests restriction of paging by including the Paging restriction IE, the UE shall treat the receipt of SERVICE ACCEPT message as the successful completion of the procedure; or

+- does not request any restriction of paging by not including the Paging restriction IE, the UE shall treat the indication from the lower layers that the RRC connection has been released as the successful completion of the procedure; and

+the UE shall reset the service request attempt counter, stop timer T3417 and enter the state EMM-REGISTERED.

-If the SERVICE REQUEST message or an EXTENDED SERVICE REQUEST message for packet services was used, the UE shall locally deactivate the EPS bearer contexts that do not have a user plane radio bearer established upon successful completion of the service request procedure.
+If the SERVICE REQUEST message or an EXTENDED SERVICE REQUEST message for packet services was used, the UE shall locally deactivate the EPS bearer contexts that do not have a user plane radio bearer established upon successful completion of the service request procedure, except for the case when the UE supporting MUSIM in the EXTENDED SERVICE REQUEST message sets the Release connection bit to "NAS signalling connection release requested" in the Connection release request IE.

 If the EXTENDED SERVICE REQUEST message is for CS fallback or 1xCS fallback and radio bearer establishment takes place during the procedure, the UE shall locally deactivate the EPS bearer contexts that do not have a user plane radio bearer established upon receiving a lower layer indication of radio bearer establishment.
 The UE does not perform local deactivation of EPS bearer contexts upon receiving an indication of inter-system change from lower layers.